M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 17 active-X
+Version 9.8 Revision 17b active-X
+New Installer - with newer help file

 Fix the move method for forms